reissbaker/wate/README.md

 *alias: `wate.spreadErrors`*

 Given a Future that will resolve (on errors) to an array of errors, calls the callback with the errors as an argument list.
+Returns the given future.
+For
-For example:
+example:

 ```javascript
 const explode = readFile('none.txt', 'utf-8');